trentyou/trentyou.github.io/_posts/2014-12-4-UITableViewCell Shadows and Performance.md

 12/5/2014

 Today I've been working on implementing drop shadows in my UITableViewCells.
-In my opinion, adding a drop shadow adds a certain level of depth to your tableview:
+In my opinion, adding a drop shadow makes your tableview look much better!
+In addition, it adds the illusion of depth:

 <div style="float:left; display:inline-block; width:40%; height:40%" markdown="1">
 ![](/images/screenshotwithoutshadows_post3.png)